lmoffereins/bp-multiblog-mode/README.md

 # BP Multiblog Mode #

-Enable and customize BuddyPress on other sites than the root blog.
+Enable and customize BuddyPress on other sites in your network than the root blog.

 ## Description ##

 > This WordPress plugin requires at least [WordPress](https://wordpress.org) 4.6 and [BuddyPress](https://buddypress.org) 2.7.

-Wanting to have BuddyPress run on your subsites, but not all of them?
-Instead of defining the `BP_ENABLE_MULTIBLOG` constant, with this plugin you can choose on which sites BuddyPress acts like `BP_ENABLE_MULTIBLOG` was defined.
+Run BuddyPress on your network subsites, but not all of them.
+Instead of defining the BP_ENABLE_MULTIBLOG constant, with this plugin you can choose on which sites BuddyPress acts as if BP_ENABLE_MULTIBLOG was defined.

 In addition, this plugin allows you to:

+* Limit the BuddyPress implementation to site members
+* Limit Activity Stream items to those belonging to the current site
 * Define Extended Profile field groups per site
-* Limit Activity Stream items to those belonging to the current site
+* Use BuddyPress avatars and/or other file uploads from the current site
-* [more to come]

 Note that you need to have BuddyPress network-activated in your Multisite installation for this plugin to work.